 Even though Cahaluka kings were Hindus, the subjects consisted of “Jains” also.
 (Jain is a caste in India.)
 Hence this temple was constructed for the Jain community here.

-Unlike other cave temple, this cave temple has an outside wall.
+Unlike other cave temples, this cave temple has an outside wall.
 Those days, Jain saints were naked.
-Therefore, to avoid disturbances to those coming to other three cave temples, an outside wall was constructed for this cave temple.
+Therefore, to avoid disturbances to those coming to the other three cave temples, an outside wall was constructed for this cave temple.

 Little Bit History About Badami and Chalukya Dynasty

 Chalukya dynasty was established by Pulikeshin I, who reigned from 543–566 AD.
-He choose Vathapi as the capital of his newly established kingdom.
+He chooses Vathapi as the capital of his newly established kingdom.
 He built the fort on the hill top.

 How I Go to Badami Cave Temples?

-Badami is accessible by road , train, etc. You can book train tickets to Badami Railway station in the official Indian Railway ticket booking web site, irctc.co.in.
+Badami is accessible by road, train, etc. You can book train tickets to Badami Railway station in the official Indian Railway ticket booking web site, irctc.co.in.
 The station code for Badami is BDM.
-Badami town is at around 5 kilometers from the Badami railway station.
+Badami town is around 5 kilometers from the Badami railway station.
 Auto rickshaws are available for hire in front of the railway station.
 Shared autos are also available.

 Badami is a small town.
 You can walk from your hotel room to the caves.
-The roads are not that neat and lot of pigs roam around the roads.
-If you want to avoid this, hire an auto rickshaw and go to the cave temples.
+The roads are not that neat and a lot of pigs roam around the roads.
+If you want to avoid this, hire an auto-rickshaw and go to the cave temples.

-It is advisable to hire a guide, as it it help in knowing full details about the cave temples, its history, etc.
+It is advisable to hire a guide, as it helps in knowing full details about the cave temples, its history, etc.

 The nearest town Hubli is at around 97 kilometers away.
 The Nearest Airport is at Belgaum.

-A word of cation; moneys near the caves may snatch your bags, water bottles, eatables, etc.
+A word of cation; money near the caves may snatch your bags, water bottles, eatables, etc.